Nordstroem1/EventForFriends/README.md

 # Event Manager 🎉

 Welcome to **Event Manager**!
-This project is a platform where you and your friends can create events, leave comments, and interact seamlessly.
+This project is a platform where my friends and I (or anyone) can create events, leave comments, and interact seamlessly.
 It's built to be both functional and modern, leveraging robust technologies to ensure a great user experience.

 ## Features ✨
 - **Event Creation:** Organize and share events effortlessly.